rdaum/moor/README.md

 ### Current status / features

 * Pretty much feature complete / compatible with LambdaMOO 1.8.1 with a few caveats (see below)
+* See the current set of tracked bugs & features in the [issue tracker](https://github.com/rdaum/moor/issues).
 * Can load and run LambdaMOO 1.8.x cores.
 * Have tested against JaysHouseCore, and most of the functionality is there.
 Bugs are becoming increasingly rare.
 * Hosts websocket, "telnet" (classic line oriented TCP connection), and console connections.
-MCP clients work, with remove editing, etc.
+MCP clients work, with remote editing, etc. support.
 * Objects are stored in a concurrent transactional object database -- safe, consistent and happy.
 The architecture allows for cleanly adding different storage backends for new scenarios.
 * Monitoring/metrics support via Prometheus-compatible export.
 * Separate network-host vs daemon process architecture means that upgrades/restarts can happen in-place without dropping live connections.

-Here's a screenshot of the `JaysHouseCore` world running in `moor`, connected to with the classic `rmoo` Emacs client, editing a MOO verb:
+Proof: here's a screenshot of the `JaysHouseCore` world running in `moor`, connected to with the classic `rmoo` Emacs client, editing a MOO verb in an emacs buffer with syntax highlighting:

 <img src="doc/screenshot-rmoo.png" alt="drawing" width="400"/>